Loneydrozhat/JonBot-NG/README.md

 2) - You can add a waypoint either by pressing 'Alt+a', or the add waypoint buttons in the bot.

+2a) - Waypoints are best when you can draw a straight line between them, and there is nothing in the way.
+The bot can maneuver a little, but it is more optimal to not make it do so.

 3) - When finished, save your script.